UT Arlington Mavericks men's wheelchair basketball: Movin' Mavs under Doug Garner

 In January 2013, the Movin' Mavs made their debut at College Park Center, splitting two games of a doubleheader, losing to Alabama 64–56 and then defeating Illinois 59–54.
 The 2012–13 team entered the NIWBT tournament in Birmingham, Alabama, ranked first in the country, ultimately finishing as runner-up after losing to Alabama 71–52 in the national championship game.
 The 2013–14 team hosted the national tournament at College Park Center but lost to Wisconsin–Whitewater in the championship game, 55–54.
 In April 2014, the team played an exhibition game at AT&T Stadium in Arlington as part of the 2014 NCAA Men's Final Four.
 From October 31 to November 2, 2014, the Movin' Mavs hosted the Jim Hayes Memorial Tournament in memory of long-time coach Jim Hayes.
 The 2014–15 team finished third in the national tournament in Columbia, Missouri, losing to Illinois in the semifinals, 58–57, but defeating the host Missouri Tigers in the third-place game, 84–53.

 The 2015–16 Movin' Mavs finished in third place in the NIWBT tournament after defeating Illinois 63–59 in the consolation game.
 A total of ten UTA student-athletes and alumni competed in the 2016 Summer Paralympics in Rio de Janeiro, including three Movin' Mavs alumni: Aaron Gouge and Michael Paye, both representing the United States, and David Eng, representing Canada.
 The 2016–17 team won UTA's first national championship in 11 years, defeating defending champion Wisconsin–Whitewater 76–52 in the title game.
 The 2017–18 team finished third place in the NIWBT tournament in Marshall, Minnesota, defeating Missouri 49–35 in the third-place game.
 The 2018–19 Movin' Mavs similarly finished the NIWBT tournament in third place, again besting Missouri, 65–46, in the tournament in Champaign, Illinois.
 In March 2020, the 2020 NWBA national collegiate tournament was canceled due to the COVID-19 pandemic.
 The 2020–21 Movin' Mavs won the ninth national championship in program history at the national tournament, defeating host Alabama 66–51 in the championship game.

 Roster

+Updated for the 2020–2021 season.